 - Opioid addiction can be treated in a number of ways, including detoxification, inpatient rehab and outpatient rehab

-If you or a loved one is struggling with opioid addiction, The Recovery Village Palm Beach can assist with recovery.
-Contact The Recovery Village Palm Beach now to learn more about how individualized treatment programs can assist in a safe, successful recovery.
+If you or a loved one is struggling with opioid addiction, The Recovery Village Palm Beach at Baptist Health can assist with recovery.
+Contact The Recovery Village Palm Beach at Baptist Health now to learn more about how individualized treatment programs can assist in a safe, successful recovery.

 The National Institute on Drug Abuse.
 “Overdose Death Rates.”
 January 2019.
 Accessed July 28, 2019.